Skip to content

 Athens Nightlife Guide 2026: Gazi, Psyrri, Kolonaki & Beyond

-Where to actually go out in Athens in 2026 — Gazi's clubs, Psyrri's bars, Kolonaki's rooftops, and the Thiseio walk-home route.
-Honest neighbourhood-by-neighbourhood.
+Where to actually go out in Athens in 2026 — Gazi's clubs, Psyrri's bars, Kolonaki's rooftops.
+Honest, neighbourhood by neighbourhood.

 TL;DR